ankidroid/Anki-Android/Accessing-the-collection.md

 There are two ways to migrate code using a collection.
 We'll describe both and then explain how to chose the best one.

+### Not using collection

+If you see a use of a collection, the first question should be "is there an easy way to avoid using it".
+Do not go out of your way.
+But if a simple changes can reuse already existing data, that may avoid launching an extra task.

+For example, instead of `withCol{decks.count()}`, you could directly do `decks.count()` if you already have access to the deck manager in your code.
+Since any action that would cause the collection to close and the deck manager to change, would also reload the current activity, it is still probably safe to keep a reference to the deck manager itself and reuse it multiple time.

-### Taking `col` as a method argument.
+### Taking `col: Collection` as a method argument.

-This is probably the simplest migration possible.
+If you actually need access to the collection, this is probably the simplest migration possible.
 Consider the function, in the class `Card`,
 ```kotlin
     open fun note(reload: Boolean): Note {
         if (note == null || reload) {